TabulateJarl8/randfacts/README.md

 ```

 If you want to access the list of facts directly, you can just import the `safeFacts`, `unsafeFacts`, or `allFacts` lists from the randfacts module.

+Randfacts can also be executed directly from the command line, with `python3 -m randfacts`.